-Corrie Chen is an award-winning filmmaker whose short films have screened at numerous festivals both locally and internationally.
-Born in Taiwan and raised in Australia, she is drawn to exploring themes of dichotomy and identity.
-She is also a graduate of the Master’s program at the prestigious Victorian College of the Arts (VCA) whose alumni include Oscar-winner Adam Elliot and Robert Luketic.
+Corrie Chen is an award-winning filmmaker whose shorts have screened at numerous local and international festivals.
+Born in Taiwan and raised in Australia, Corrie is drawn to exploring themes of dichotomy and identity.
+She is a graduate of the Master’s program at the prestigious Victorian College of the Arts (VCA) whose alumni include Oscar-winner Adam Elliot and Robert Luketic.
 She recently participated in the Screen Australia Talent Lab LA Program.

-Corrie is a beneficiary of the prestigious Screen Australia Talent Escalator program, through which she completed her short film Reg Makes Contact.
-The film screened at the 2015 Melbourne International Film Festival, and was nominated for Best Live Action Short at the 2015 AACTA Awards.
-Corrie also directed the short documentary Suicide and Me, which screened on ABC2 and earned her an ADG Award for Best Short Documentary.
-The film follows three young suicide survivors who confront the stigma by revealing why they attempted suicide and ultimately, how they found hope.
+Corrie was a beneficiary of the prestigious Screen Australia Talent Escalator program, through which she completed her short Reg Makes Contact.
+The film screened at the 2015 Melbourne International Film Festival, and was nominated for Best Live Action Short at the Australian Academy of Cinema and Television Arts (AACTA) Awards.
+Her short documentary Suicide and Me earned her an Australian Directors Guild (ADG) Award for Best Short Documentary.

-Across her body of work, she has been nominated for an Australian Director’s Guild Award for Best Student Film for Wonder Boy, an ATOM Award for Best Short Fiction for Bruce Lee Played Badminton Too, and was runner-up in the Film category of the QANTAS Spirit of Youth Award.
-Her films have won numerous prizes and honourable mentions, and have also screened in Academy-accredited festivals such as the Melbourne International Film Festival, the Rio de Janeiro International Short Film Festival, and Flickerfest.
-Since graduating from VCA, Corrie has participated in talent labs as part of the Melbourne International Film Festival (Accelerator), and the Berlin Film Festival (Berlinale Talents).
-In 2011 she was a recipient of Screen Australia’s Raw Nerve Production initiative with her short film Bruce Lee Played Badminton Too, which she is currently developing as a feature.
-Corrie’s comedy short, Bloomers, was her first collaboration with writer Michelle Law.
+Across her body of work, Corrie has been nominated for an ADG Award for Best Student Film for Wonder Boy, an ATOM Award for Best Short Fiction for Bruce Lee Played Badminton Too, and was runner-up in the Film category of the QANTAS Spirit of Youth Award.
+Her films have won numerous prizes and honourable mentions, and have screened at Academy-accredited festivals.
+Since graduating from VCA, Corrie has participated in talent labs at Melbourne International Film Festival, and the Berlin Film Festival.